apache/cassandra-java-driver/driver-tests/osgi/README.md

 The project includes integration tests that verify the service can be activated and used in an OSGi container.
-It also verifies that driver-core can be used in an OSGi container in the following
+It also verifies that the Java driver can be used in an OSGi container in the following
 configurations:

 1. Default (default classifier with all dependencies)